docker-rpm-builder/docker-rpm-builder/README.md

 You must have [docker](https://www.docker.com/) >= 1.3 installed and properly configured (see the [install docs](https://docs.docker.com/installation/#installation) and the [docker configuration](#docker-configuration) section.

-Python 2.7, bash, perl and curl should be installed on your system as well.
-If *spectool* is available for your distribution it is recommended to have it available as well, since I've encountered some issues with the one I bundle on some distros (and I couldn't find a version that would work on all distros).
+Python 2.7, bash, and wget should be installed on your system as well.

 #### Installation from pypi